-ALL GOVERNMENT AND ENGINEERING DEFENDANTS 42 U.S.C. § 1983 - 14th AMENDMENT SUBSTANTIVE DUE PROCESS- STATE-CREATED DANGER
+ALL GOVERNMENT AND ENGINEERING DEFENDANTS 42 U.S.C. § 1983 - 14th AMENDMENT SUBSTANTIVE DUE PROCESS- STATE-CREATED DANGER - AS TO THE ESTATE OF BERTIE MARBLE ONLY

-- 111. Plaintiff incorporates by reference the allegations set forth in all foregoing paragraphs, as if fully set forth herein. - 112.
-Plaintiff has a clearly established right under the substantive due process clause of the Fourteenth Amendment to the United States Constitution to be protected from risks, dangers, dangerous situations, or being made more vulnerable to increased risk of harms, affirmatively created and/or caused by persons acting under color of state law. - 113.
-The Government Defendants, while acting under color of state law, affirmatively created or exacerbated the dangers and dangerous situations, specifically directed at the Plaintiff and others who used the public water in Flint and excluded from those dangers, individuals who did not live in Flint nor use Flint water.
-Plaintiff was so exposed, making her more vulnerable to said dangers, and the Government Defendants did so with an extreme degree of culpability. - 114.
-The Government Defendants, while acting under color of state law, affirmatively continued, increased and perpetuated the dangers, risks of harm and dangerous situations creating the public health crisis, when they deliberately and affirmatively denied, lied about, covered up, deceived, discredited and ignored said known dangers and risks of harm to which they exposed Plaintiff, member of a discreet group to whom these dangers were directed, making them more vulnerable to said dangers.
+- 110. Plaintiffs incorporate by reference the allegations set forth in all foregoing paragraphs, as if fully set forth herein. - 111.
+Plaintiffs have a clearly established right under the substantive due process clause of the Fourteenth Amendment to the United States Constitution to be protected from risks, dangers, dangerous situations, or being made more vulnerable to increased risk of harms, affirmatively created and/or caused by persons acting under color of state law. - 112.
+The Government Defendants, while acting under color of state law, affirmatively created or exacerbated the dangers and dangerous situations, specifically directed at the Plaintiffs and others who used the public water in Flint and excluded from those dangers, individuals who did not live in Flint nor use Flint water.
+Plaintiffs were so exposed, making them more vulnerable to said dangers, and the Government Defendants did so with an extreme degree of culpability. - 113.
+The Government Defendants, while acting under color of state law, affirmatively continued, increased and perpetuated the dangers, risks of harm and dangerous situations creating the public health crisis, when they deliberately and affirmatively denied, lied about, covered up, deceived, discredited and ignored said known dangers and risks of harm to which they exposed Plaintiffs, members of a discreet group to whom these dangers were directed, making them more vulnerable to said dangers.

-- 115. That discreet group is those persons who live in the City of Flint or who happen to use Flint water, as distinguished from those who may live nearby, indeed adjacent to the City of Flint, but not in Flint; and, who do not use Flint Water. - 116.
-The Government Defendants were aware that their conduct would result in the deprivation of Plaintiffs' due process rights to be protected from the dangers, dangerous situations, or being made more vulnerable to the dangers affirmatively created and perpetuated by them. - 117.
-This conduct was reckless, deliberately indifferent and/or so outrageous as to shock the conscience, such that it was culpable in the extreme, insofar as the Government Defendants knew of and disregarded the substantial risk of serious harm to Plaintiffs. - 118.
-These actions of the Government Defendants constituted affirmative acts that caused and/or substantially increased the risks of physical, emotional and economic harm to the Plaintiffs. - 119.
+- 114. That discreet group is those persons who live in the City of Flint or who happen to use Flint water, as distinguished from those who may live nearby, indeed adjacent to the City of Flint, but not in Flint; and, who do not use Flint Water. - 115.
+The Government Defendants were aware that their conduct would result in the deprivation of Plaintiffs' due process rights to be protected from the dangers, dangerous situations, or being made more vulnerable to the dangers affirmatively created and perpetuated by them. - 116.
+This conduct was reckless, deliberately indifferent and/or so outrageous as to shock the conscience, such that it was culpable in the extreme, insofar as the Government Defendants knew of and disregarded the substantial risk of serious harm to Plaintiffs. - 117.
+These actions of the Government Defendants constituted affirmative acts that caused and/or substantially increased the risks of physical, emotional and economic harm to the Plaintiffs. - 118.
 As a direct and proximate result of the unconstitutional acts of these Defendants as alleged in this Complaint, Plaintiff demands compensation for violations of her decedent's fundamental rights to bodily integrity, property and liberty interests, including, but not limited to:

 - a.
-Serious life-threatening disease, culminating in death of Odie Brown; - b.
-Conscious pain and suffering; - c.
-The loss of the love, society, companionship, and affection of Plaintiff's Decedent, i.e. her children, siblings, grandchildren; - d.
+Serious life-threatening disease, culminating in death of Bertie Marble; - b.
+Pain and suffering, including mental suffering and anguish to Bertie Marble; - c.
+The loss of the love, society, companionship, and affection of Bertie Marble sustained by her next of kin, i.e. her husband, children, and grandchildren; - d.
 Punitive damages; - e.
 The costs of litigation and attorney fees, allowable under 42 U.S.C. §1988.